operate-bsv/www.operatebsv.org/src/index.md

 ---

 ::: slot standfirst
-***Operate** is an extensible Bitcoin meta programming protocol.* It offers a way of constructing Turing Complete programs encapsulated in Bitcoin (SV) transactions that can be be used to process data, perform calculations and operations, and return any computable value.
+***Operate** is an extensible Bitcoin meta programming protocol.* It offers a way of constructing programs encapsulated in Bitcoin (SV) transactions that can be be used to process data, perform calculations and operations, and return any computable value.
 :::

 ::: slot features